 Some second-home owners plan to rent out their properties long-term with the idea of eventually turning a profit (rental properties usually take some years to make money).
 Others just want to rent out their property periodically as a means to offset expenses.
 Either way, you're taking on the role of a landlord, which means more than just following your instincts.
 Finding good tenants or trustworthy vacation renters, understanding and preparing leases or short-term agreements, and dealing with ongoing management and repairs are just a few of the practical and legal issues involved.
 Also, the obligations of managing a long-term rental are quite different from those of a periodic rental.

-For more on becoming a landlord, see First-Time Landlord; Renting Out a Single-Family Home, by Janet Portman, Marcia Stewart, and Michael Molinski.
+For more on becoming a landlord, see First-Time Landlord; Renting Out a Single-Family Home, by Ilona Bray, Janet Portman, and Marcia Stewart.

 Protecting your property starts before you buy and continues long afterwards.
 For example, you'll want to get a proper home inspection prior to purchasing, so as to deal with some repair issues up front and get a sense of what other repairs may be looming.

 You may need to purchase title insurance -- typically required by the lender -- in case problems such as past ownership or debt claims on the property surface after the purchase.

 Your lender will also require that you carry hazard insurance, to protect your property against damage from such causes as theft, fire, flooding, or windstorms.
 The cost of insurance for second homes is usually higher than for first homes, since you won't be there as much.
 You will probably want to add liability insurance, covering you and members of your household for accidental injuries to your visitors.
 (Together, hazard plus liability insurance add up to the standard homeowners' insurance package.)
 Taking these protective steps will guard not only your home, but your peace of mind.